Garethvdb08/CDV01_Career_Goals_Reflection__GARVAN25486_FTO2505_Group-A_Gareth_van_den_Berg_CDV01/README.md

    - Build a Portfolio Website: _Create and maintain a personal website to showcase my skills, projects, and growth as a web developer._
    - Apply for Internships or Junior Roles: _Set a goal to apply to at least 10 relevant positions over the next few months._
-   - Join a Developer Community: _Being involed and staying engaged in groups like Dev.to or Stack Overflow to learn from others and grow my network_
+   - Join a Developer Community: _Being involved and staying engaged in groups like Dev.to or Stack Overflow to learn from others and grow my network_

 2. **Preparation for Long-term Goals**:

-   - Freelance Readiness: _Understand pricing, contacts, client communication, and basic business principles for freelance work._
+   - Freelance Readiness: _Understand pricing, contracts, client communication, and basic business principles for freelance work._
    - Improve Soft Skills: _Practice clear communication, project planning, and time management._
-   - Strengthen techinal skills: _Learn advanced CSS, responsive design, JavaScripts frameworks (React, Vue), and basic backend skills (Node.js, API'S)_
+   - Strengthen technical skills: _Learn advanced CSS, responsive design, JavaScript frameworks (React, Vue), and basic backend skills (Node.js, APIs)_

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

-   - Identify potential obstacles or challenges in reaching your goals.
-   - Consider strategies to overcome these challenges.
+   - As someone still in training, my limited real-world experience might make it harder to stand out when applying for jobs.

+   - Feeling like I'm not "good enough" may affect my confidence during interviews or when applying for opportunities.

+   - It can be challenging to stay consistent with learning and applications, especially when progress feels slow.

 2. **Opportunities for Growth**:

-   - Highlight any opportunities you can leverage for career growth.
-   - Include networking, mentorship, or educational opportunities.

-### Submission

-- To complete this submission you will need to use this template and complete Parts 1 to 5.
-- Note this reflection Template is a guide to help prompt your reflections in each section.
-- You will fill in your reflections for each seciton under Parts 1 to 5.
-- Change the name of your forked CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01 repository to reflect your Student Number, ClassCode, Group Name and Name.
-- You will then submit a link to your renamed CDV01 GitHub repo to the CDV01 Project Tab on the LMS.
+   - Engaging in spaces like GitHub, Reddit, Discord servers, or LinkedIn to network, learn from others, and discover job or project opportunities.
+   - Internships and Entry-level job: Companies often look for junior developers or interns.
+   - Freelancing on Websites like Fiverr or Upwork could offer small projects to build real-world experience and earn some income while still learning.
+   - Mentorship and Learning from experienced people and getting feedback, encouragement, and guidance can greatly speed up my learning.